SmartlyDressedGames/Unturned-Docs/assets/level-asset.rst

 **Skills** *array*: Overrides skill default and max levels.
 Refer to skill rule properties.

+**Skillset_Loadouts** *dictionary*: Overrides per-skillset starting items.
+Can be used to prevent skillset default items in singleplayer.
+Server "Loadout" command takes priority over this option.
+Please refer to Skillset Loadout properties below for more details.

 **TerrainColors** *array*: Specifies which colors are too similar to terrain colors.
 Please refer to Terrain Color Properties below.

 **Enable_Admin_Faster_Salvage_Duration** *bool*: By default, players in singleplayer and admins in multiplayer have a faster salvage time.